 In terms of aesthetics, Primephonic encapsulates the elegance and beauty of the musical sphere it is promoting.
-Everything is clean and organized with musical content organised by composer, or musician, or even instrument; as of this writing, there was even a shelf dedicated to the winners of the Opus Klassik award and Gramophone awards.
+Everything is clean and organized with musical content organized by composer, or musician, instrument, nation, mood, or specific time periods or genres (film music, baroque, art song, choral, opera, etc.); as of this writing, there was even a shelf dedicated to the winners of the Opus Klassik award and Gramophone awards.

 Of course, not all pages are created equal and not all composers or artists will get that complete a treatment; an artist like Michael Fabiano, for example, only has his album featured on his artist page without any associations to other tenors or artists he works with.
 Searches for legendary soprano Nellie Melba yields but one album, while the likes of Tito Schippa and even Rosa Ponselle yield none; they still have artist pages however that suggest that content is on the way.
 The library is still being built and it is likely that further enhancements will feature expansion of collections for such artists.

 On an experiential level, this kind of curation gives you a sense of feeling closer to the artists and music you love.

 Not only are there playlists curated by them, which provides a window into their musical tastes, but there are several artist podcasts in which they talk about their art or recordings.
 For example, Ian Bostridge is one of the foremost interpreters of Schubert’s “Winterreise” and his podcast is dedicated to his interpretation of the piece, complete with selections that he contextualizes and elaborates on.
 All of this enhances the user experience, allowing you to feel more involved in the musical journey they want to take you on.

 For those newer to classical music, there is an entire podcast series dedicated to introducing the listener to its evolution of time.
 This series was created by the company’s Head of Curation, Guy Jones.